Autumn Nature Table and Equinox Celebrations with Children

 Introducing Autumn

 Floss our daughter had just turned three back when I first wrote this post.
 I’ve kept lots of ideas in this blog post from then, but I add in new content periodically.
-The last update is August 2024.
+This post was last updated August 2025.
+If you’ve come here for the apple star story I’ve moved it (as this post was getting a little lengthy) so head here.

 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 As an Amazon Influencer/ Associate, I earn from qualifying purchases, at no cost to you.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.